Male reproductive system

 The urethra is a tube that runs from the bladder to the end of the penis.
 It carries urine from the bladder to the outside of the body.
 In men, it also carries semen out of the body.

 The urethra is made up of two parts.
 The prostatic urethra is the part of the urethra that runs from the bladder through the prostate.
 The penile urethra is the part of the urethra that runs through the penis.

-A ring of muscle called the internal sphincter is located at the base of the bladder and when closed, it stops urine and semen leaving the body through the urethra at the same time.
-At orgasm (sexual climax), this muscle ring closes tightly to stop sperm passing backwards into the bladder.
+A ring of muscle called the internal sphincter is located at the base of the bladder and when closed, it stops urine leaving the body through the urethra.
+At orgasm, this muscle ring closes tightly to stop sperm passing backwards into the bladder.

-The prostate is a small, but important organ (or gland) found only in the male reproductive system.
-Its main role is to make fluid that protects and feeds sperm.
-The prostate makes about one third of the fluid released from the penis when orgasm happens.
+The prostate is a small but important gland (organ) in the male reproductive system.
+The main role of the prostate is to make fluid that protects and gives nutrients to sperm.
+The prostate makes about one third of the fluid that is ejaculated (released) from the penis at orgasm (sexual climax).

 What are the seminal vesicles?

 The seminal vesicles are two small glands that sit directly above the prostate gland, attached to the vas deferens near the base of the bladder.
 These glands are very active and create a fluid that makes up about half of the fluid volume of the semen.